Mandakini Amte

-Mandakini Amte popularly known as Manda Amte is a medical doctor and social worker from Maharashtra, India.
+Mandakini Amte, known as Manda Amte, is a medical doctor and social worker from Maharashtra, India.
 She along with her husband, Prakash Amte were awarded the Magsaysay Award for 'Community Leadership' in 2008 for their philanthropic work in the form of the Lok Biradari Prakalp amongst the Madia Gonds in Gadchiroli district of Maharashtra and the neighbouring states of Andhra Pradesh and Madhya Pradesh.
 She is the daughter-in-law of Baba Amte.

 Early life, education and career

 Amte was born as Mandakini Deshpande.
-She had completed her MBBS from Nagpur and later decided to do her post-graduation in Anesthesia in Government Medical College(GMC),Nagpur.
-Prakash, her future husband, was a surgeon and that's how they met.
-They worked together in the same operation theatre.
+She had completed her MBBS from Nagpur and later decided to do her post-graduation in Anesthesia in Government Medical College, Nagpur.
+Prakash, her future husband, was a surgeon and they worked together in the same operation theatre.

 Her father was opposed to her marriage with Prakash Amte as he feared that it meant she would have to live among lepers, which was a taboo then.